ibmresilient/resilient-community-apps/fn_calendar_invite/README.md

 # Resilient Function Calendar Invite

-This Resilient Function package provides a function fn_calendar_invite which will send email and Outlook calendar invitation to the members and owner of an incident.
+This Resilient Function package provides a function fn_calendar_invite which will send email and an Outlook calendar invitation to the members and owner of an incident.

-Also included in the package is example workflow and rule:
+Also included in the package:

+An example workflow which call the fn_calendar_invite function:

+	example_calendar_invite

+An example rule:

-- Calendar Invite
+	Example: Calendar Invite

-And fn_calendar_invite message queue.
+And a message queue:

+	fn_calendar_invite

-## Package Dependences
+## fn_calendar_invite Package Dependences
 - resilient_circuits version 30 or later
 - Python version 2.7.10 or later;
-- Python email package for Python 2
+- Python 'email' package for Python 2 ('email' package not needed for Python 3)

 ## Installation